RunesRepoHub/ACS/docs/requirement.md

     **Docker**

-    * Install Docker + Docker-compose on the server.
+    * Install Docker + Docker-cli on the server.

     **Server**